bashup/jqmd/README.md

   ​```
   ~~~

-  (Note: YAML data can only be processed if there is a `yaml2json` executable on `PATH`, the system `python` interpreter has PyYAML installed, or PHP has the YAML extension from PECL; otherwise an error will occur.
+  (Note: YAML data can only be processed if there is a `yaml2json` executable on `PATH`, the system `python` interpreter has PyYAML installed, or [yaml2json.php](https://packagist.org/packages/dirtsimple/yaml2json) is installed; otherwise an error will occur.
 (For best performance, we recommend installing a tool like this [yaml2json written in Go](https://github.com/bronze1man/yaml2json), as its process startup time alone is considerably smaller than that of Python or PHP.)

   Both YAML and JSON blocks can contain **jq string interpolation expressions**, denoted by ``\( )``.
 For example, a JSON block containing ``{ "foo": "\(env.BAR)"}`` will cause jq to insert the contents of the environment variable `BAR` into the data structure at the appropriate point.
 (Note that this means that if you have a backslash before a `(` in your YAML blocks and you *don't* want it to be treated as interpolation, you will need to add an extra backslash in front of it.)